Sierra Leone floods kill four, government tells people to stay home

 FREETOWN At least four people were killed and scores injured following torrential rains in Sierra Leone's capital on Wednesday, according to the West African country's head of Disaster Management, Mary Mye-Kamara.

-Amid warnings the heavy rains would last for at six days, President Ernest Bai Koroma held emergency talks with his defence and security chiefs.
+Amid warnings the heavy rains would last for at six days, President Ernest Bai Koroma held emergency talks with his defense and security chiefs.

 The government deployed soldiers and police to rescue people left homeless by the flooding.
 Authorities urged all non-essential workers to stay home on Thursday.